 - Midnight (Season 4, Episode 10) – A “Companion-lite” episode.
 Stuck in the middle of nowhere, The Doctor must battle a terrifying enemy who turns the Doctor’s greatest weapon against him.

 It’s hard to imagine any would-be Whovian not seeing the promise in the series after “Blink.”
-Assuming we’re correct, save “Midnight” as well as “Love & Monsters” for in-context viewing.
+Assuming we’re correct, save “Midnight” as well as “Flatline” for in-context viewing.
 Like any quality piece of television drama, Doctor Who episodes are most enjoyable as part of a planned out seasonal arc.

 Additionally, here are some beginner picks that Moffat and Smith gave: